Loading...

 The first 24 hours after a DUI arrest are crucial.
 Here's a timeline of what typically happens:

 How Bail Works in Dade: Bail is a security deposit that ensures your appearance in court.
 The amount of bail in Dade County can vary depending on the severity of the offense and your prior criminal record.
-Typically, for a first-time DUI offense, bail amounts can range from a few hundred to a few thousand dollars.
-You can post bail yourself (with cash), use a bail bondsman, or potentially be released on your own recognizance (ROR) if the judge deems you a low flight risk.
+You can post bail yourself (with cash), or use a bail bondsman.
+Browse licensed bail bondsmen serving Dade County in our bail bond directory.

 Missing deadlines can have serious consequences for your DUI case.
 Be aware of these key dates:

-DUI enforcement in Dade County is taken seriously.
-While specific data on enforcement practices is not available, it's safe to assume that Dade County Sheriff's Department and other local law enforcement agencies actively patrol roads, especially during peak hours, holidays, and weekends.
-Sobriety checkpoints may also be used.
+DUI enforcement in Dade County is taken seriously by the Dade County Sheriff's Office, whose address is 75 Case Ave, Trenton, GA 30752.
+While specific data on enforcement practices is not available, it's safe to assume that the Sheriff's Department and other local law enforcement agencies actively patrol roads, especially during peak hours, holidays, and weekends.